 Detailed map of Italy, Sardinia, Corsica and Sicily, based upon the work of De L'Isle.

-The present example was originally updated by Buache in 1745 and again in 1774.
+The present example was updated by Buache in 1745.

 Highly detailed throughout, showing towns, rivers, mountains, lakes, islands, roads, boundaries, etc. A terrific regional map.